 The College Scholarship Plan is designed to pay for eligible expenses incurred for tuition, textbooks and basic supplies, most fees, and living expenses.

 When submitting documentation to the Club for reimbursement be sure to include your current address, telephone number, and email address with all requests.
 Statements/Receipts for all allowable charges should be mailed, faxed, or emailed to the College Scholarship Plan administrator at the Club which is responsible for paying the player’s Plan expenses (generally the organization the player initially signed with).
 A list of the College Scholarship Plan administrators and their contact information can be found at www.mlb.com/scholarship.
 It is always advisable that all statements and receipts are submitted as early as possible.
 Due to the heavy usage during the fall term, please allow approximately one month for reimbursement.

 Please be advised that the player is entitled to reimbursement only for the actual expenses incurred during attendance at school.

 Proper submission of bills for reimbursement under the Scholarship Plan is as follows:

 The following procedures must be followed when submitting statement/receipts.
 If not submitted properly, the player’s claim will not be processed.

 Tuition and Fees:

-In order to be reimbursed for textbooks, the player needs to submit a bill from the bookstore covering the purchase of the textbooks.
-The player should be sure the receipt itemizes each book purchased.
+In order to be reimbursed for textbooks and/or supplies, the player needs to submit a bill from the bookstore covering the purchase of the items.
+The player should be sure the receipt itemizes all of the purchases made.